 As grade-level expectations rise, students are finding it harder to keep pace.
 A closer look at end-of-year proficiency data through our Number Sense lens reveals that while second-graders generally show stronger performance, there is a marked decline by third grade, particularly in foundational areas like multiplication and fractions.

-For districts using demographic tracking, data from the USNS Global Cohort reveals early and widening performance gaps across gender, race, and ethnicity.
-For example, results comparing boys (blue line) and girls (orange line) show little difference in kindergarten, but by third grade, notable gaps emerge and continue widening.
 A similar trend is evident when comparing census race (Hispanic and non-Hispanic) and ethnicity categories (Native, Pacific Islander, Latino, Multiple Ethnicities, Asian, Black, and White).
-For Forefront clients, districts that have demographics enabled [learn more here] can disaggregate results by these categories [read more].
+For Forefront clients, districts that have demographics enabled [learn more here] can analyze data by student groups [read more].

 The insights gained from the USNS dataset highlight critical areas in early numeracy where students commonly struggle—particularly in counting, subtraction, and place value—and reveal opportunity gaps that deepen over time.
 As a dynamic, nationally representative dataset, the USNS Global Cohort continues to grow alongside the adoption of USNS assessments and Forefront, offering teachers, interventionists, and administrators an invaluable benchmark for tracking and supporting student growth in number sense.